gcallah/MiscWriting/Empire/empire.md

 ## A Non-Ideological Empire

+The Romans

-The Romans did not have to ideologically defeat every culture they brought into their empire.
+did not have to ideologically defeat every culture they brought into their empire.
 They only required that they acknowledged the empire's sovereignty.

-Americans should really just acknowledge that their government rules an empire, and the government folks might admit it as well.

-Then the question would become, "How can we rule this empire most prudently and justly?"

-And at that point we'd be having a genuine discussion.

 The one failing of their tolerance was the Christians.
 And that was because Christianity, because of its strict monotheism, did not permit its